qzhang41/qzhang41.github.io/_pages/about.md

 ![UTSA Logo](https://qzhang41.github.io/images/logo.png)

-Our goal is to secure energy system operation using emerging techniques such as AI, optimization, and statistics.
+# About Me

-Dr. Zhang is an in-coming Assistant Professor at University of Texas at San Antonio.
-He is currently Researcher-III Modelling Engineering at U.S. National Renewable Energy Lab.
-Previously, he was a Postdoc at Johns Hopkins University.
+Dr. Zhang is an Assistant Professor at University of Texas at San Antonio.
+He wa Researcher-Modelling Engineering at U.S. National Renewable Energy Lab 2024-2025, and was a Postdoc at Johns Hopkins University 2023-2024.
 He received his Ph.D. and M.S. degrees from the University of Tennessee, Knoxville, and his B.S. degree from North China Electric Power University, 2022, 2018, and 2016, respectively.
 He has a consistent track of publication including IEEE PES transaction journals, Applied Energy, iScience, Scientific Data, and Nature Energy.
-He is currently an associate editor of IEEE Access and IET Generation, Transmission & Distribution, and has been an outstanding reviewer and guest editors for several other journals.
+He is currently an associate editor of IEEE Data Description, IEEE Access, and IET Generation, Transmission & Distribution, and has been an outstanding reviewer and guest editors for several other journals.
 He collaborates closely with national labs, universities, and industry partners.
+His research include:
+1. Power System Optimization
+2. Power System Economics
+3. Power System Planning